 John was one of those people who seemed to lead a charmed life.
-Always the centre and light of the room at any party, look he received a first from Oxford University,
+Always the centre and light of the room at any party, he received a first from Oxford University,

 Today is my father’s birthday.
-59 years ago today in a mudhut on the shores of Lake Victoria in Tanganyika (now Tanzania), ampoule he came squealing into this world and became the scion of the Haile family.
+59 years ago today in a mudhut on the shores of Lake Victoria in Tanganyika (now Tanzania), he came squealing into this world and became the scion of the Haile family.
 I have always been fascinated by his childhood, spent in an alien country during the sunset of the British Empire and for many years have pestered him to take me back to where he was born.
 Maybe, when I have the ice out of my system, we will finally go.

 Though I would find it hard to admit to his face (I am English), I do seem to have inherited more than just the gene for height and blonde hair from the chap.
 He was an Oxford Blue in Fencing and apparently was pretty handy at the Butterfly and that combined with my mother (who would be upset if I didn’t mention she was an Oxford Blue in Rowing), seems to have given me a little natural ability in the physical stakes, which is helpful considering my current profession.